 Transferology is a nation-wide network designed to help you answer the question "Will my courses transfer?"
 You may enter coursework, exams, and/or military learning experiences, then discover in a single click how many schools in the Transferology network have matching courses that may be awarded when you transfer.
 Schools are ranked by the percentage of coursework they accept in transfer, though you may focus the results with a number of handy filters and sorts, including how your courses transfer into a specific program at another college or university.
 Details of how those courses will count are available with another click or two, and you can inform schools of your interest in transferring by asking about specific programs, campus visits, and/or coursework that has not yet been evaluated by the school.
 Access Transferology at

-https://www.transferology.com/school/saintpaul and create an account to start using the service.
+https://www.transferology.com/school/saintpaul and create a free account to start using the service.

 Saint Paul College does not evaluate international transcripts.
 If you have a transcript from a foreign country, you must have a third party transcript evaluator determine how the courses translate to U.S. courses.
 While we will accept evaluations from any AICE (www.aice-eval.org) or NACES member (www.naces.org), we highly recommend Educational Credential Evaluators (www.ece.org) or World Education Services, Inc. (www.wes.org).
 Saint Paul College reserves the right to request additional information from you such as course descriptions, syllabi, etc. Pathway Advisors can look at a copy prior to evaluation if the transcript is in English to determine whether it is worthwhile to pursue the third party evaluation process (i.e., whether there are courses that are likely to transfer).

 For more information on the College-Level Examination Program (CLEP) go to